-I use design, technology, and futures to imagine, create, and analyze new possibilities for social good.
+I use design, technology, and futures to imagine, create, and analyze new possibilities for a more open and thoughtful world.

 Programming and Creative Coding

 UX and Data Design

 Andrew is a designer, artist, gamer, educator, futures-thinker, systems-thinker, researcher, creative technologist, and occasional composer who aims to use creativity and technology to bring about greater social good.

 Andrew received his BA at the University of Southern California, showing interest in music, economics, and computer science.
 Eventually, Andrew applied to and enrolled in the new Interactive Entertainment (Game Design) program.
 The program helped rekindle his artistic/creative side, while also reinforcing his passion for video game design.
 He focused on serious games and games for change, eventually working at a nonprofit where he helped develop ideas for a game aimed at raising HIV/AIDS awareness.